-If you grew up in the ’60s and ’80s, you’ve likely heard the phrase, “It’s 10 o’clock.
+If you grew up between the ’60s and ’80s, you’ve likely heard the phrase, “It’s 10 o’clock.
 Do you know where your children are?”

 Filtering out the junk on the Internet is much easier with software.
 Most software offers different features depending on the user’s device and what it is you want to filter.

 Safelink’s Guardian service is a reliable service that helps you, as a parent, take back control.
+Did we mention this is a free feature included with your Safelink internet?
 The scheduling feature allows you to block internet access at certain times, you can customize filtering by device and groups of devices, and Guardian allows you to find out what each user has been viewing, even if they delete browsing history or use incognito mode.

 Regardless of what software you choose, look for one that offers features like content filtering, time limits, and user-customizable settings.

 Want to know what your kids are really doing on their phones?
 There’s an app for that!
 Depending on which app you choose, most offer you options to see who your child is calling or texting and what they are searching on the web.
 Apps like Mobile Spy go further, allowing parents to see anything on a phone, including what their kids are up to at any point in time.

 You can also upgrade to Guardian Enhanced for just $5 a month to expand the features beyond your home network.
 This way, you can see what kids are doing on their phones with their mobile data and block unwanted content.
 There are many filters to choose from.

 Building trust is important, so tell your kids you will be monitoring them, and allow them to show you they can be responsible with a mobile device.